-With the rainy season in full swing, it has become harder to maintain and grow plants and colorful blooms in and around the house.
-There are plants that totally loathe a couple amount of moisture and the next thing you knew, they are already drooping low with but a little exposure to [rain]water.
+With the monsoon season in full swing, it has become harder to maintain and grow plants and colorful blooms in and around the house.
+There are outdoor and indoor plants that totally loathe a couple amount of moisture and the next thing you knew, they are already drooping low with but a little exposure to [rain]water.
 Here are 7 Best outdoor plants for you this rainy season.

 Read on to know more about these sturdy plants that you can decorate outside your Bria Homes house and respective home care tips to make sure they survive the wet season.